ahroncich7/tiled-adapter/readme.md

 <br>

-To get a javascript map from the Tiled files:
+To get a javascript object map from the Tiled files:

 ```
 import { adapter } from "tiledAdapter";